claudiabeltranr/twitter_archiver/README.md

 # Using the script

-First download [`archiveTweets.rb`](https://raw.githubusercontent.com/rainersigwald/twitter_archiver/master/archiveTweets.rb).
+First download [`archiveTweets.rb`](https://github.com/rainersigwald/twitter_archiver/blob/master/archiveTweets.rb) by clicking on its link, right-clicking on the "Raw" button, and selecting "Download linked file as".
 Put it in a directory (folder) by itself and open it in a text editor.

 ## Ruby environment (OS X)